Legality of BDSM: Italy

 For Italian law, BDSM is right on the border between crime and legality, and everything lies in the interpretation of the Code by the judge.
 This concept is that anyone willingly causing "injury" to another person is to be punished.
 In this context, though, "injury" is legally defined as "anything causing a condition of illness", and "illness" is ill-defined itself in two different legal ways.
 The first is "any anatomical or functional alteration of the organism" (thus technically including little scratches and bruises too); The second is "a significant worsening of a previous condition relevant to organic and relational processes, requiring any kind of therapy".
 This makes it somewhat risky to play with someone, as later the "victim" might call for foul play using any sort of little mark as evidence against the partner.
 Also, any injury requiring over 20 days of medical care must be denounced by the professional medic who discovers it, leading to automatic indictment of the person who caused it.
 BDSM play between nonconsenting adults or minors or in public is of course punished according to normal laws.

-Nordic countries
+Scandinavian countries

 In September 2010, a Swedish court ruled that a 32-year-old man was acquitted of assault for engaging in consensual BDSM play with a 16-year-old girl (the age of consent in Sweden is 15).
 Norway's legal system has likewise taken a similar position, that safe and consensual BDSM play should not be subject to criminal prosecution.
-This parallels the stance of the mental health professions in the Nordic countries, which have removed sadomasochism from their respective lists of psychiatric illnesses.
+This parallels the stance of the mental health professions in the Scandinavian countries, which have removed sadomasochism from their respective lists of psychiatric illnesses.